sedostheatre/sedos.co.uk/input/events/musical-in-a-weekend-the-pirates-of-penzance-with-a-difference.md

 ---
 **About Musical in a Weekend**

 The main aim of this weekend is to have fun!
 It’s a chance to pack all the highs of doing a show into a 48-hour period and to give an opportunity to perform to people who might not usually be able to commit to a rehearsal period due to other commitments.
-After  acouple of days of rehearsal, there will be a relaxed performance, in the style of a rehearsed reading.
+After  a couple of days of rehearsal, there will be a relaxed performance, in the style of a rehearsed reading.

 The show will be Esgee Production’s *The Pirates of Penzance*.
 This updated version of a Gilbert and Sullivan classic puts a modern twist on a much-loved classic - it even includes a megamix!